-- requiring us to dedicate a portion of our cash resources to the payment of interest and principal, reducing money available to fund working capital, capital expenditures, product development and other general corporate purposes; - · increasing our vulnerability to adverse changes in general economic, industry and market conditions; - subjecting us to restrictive covenants that may reduce our ability to take certain corporate actions or obtain further debt or equity financing; - · limiting our flexibility in planning for, or reacting to, changes in our business and the industry in which we compete; and - placing us at a competitive disadvantage compared to our competitors that have less debt or better debt servicing options.
+- requiring us to dedicate a portion of our cash resources to the payment of interest and principal, reducing money available to fund working capital, capital expenditures, product development and other general corporate purposes; - increasing our vulnerability to adverse changes in general economic, industry and market conditions; - subjecting us to restrictive covenants that may reduce our ability to take certain corporate actions or obtain further debt or equity financing; - limiting our flexibility in planning for, or reacting to, changes in our business and the industry in which we compete; and - placing us at a competitive disadvantage compared to our competitors that have less debt or better debt servicing options.

 Any indebtedness we incur under our current revolving line of credit will bear interest at a variable rate, which would make us vulnerable to increases in the market rate of interest.
 If the market rate of interest increases substantially, we would have to pay additional interest, which would reduce cash available for our other business needs.
 We intend to satisfy any future debt service obligations with our existing cash and cash equivalents and cash flows from operations.
 Under our credit agreement with Monroe Capital, our failure to make payments when due, comply with specified covenants, or undergo a Change of Control is an event of default.
 A Change of Control is deemed to occur under our credit agreement if, among other things, (i) the permitted holders (as defined in the credit agreement to include Clairvest and its affiliates, Joseph Marinucci (our President and Chief Executive Officer) and Fernando Borghese (our Chief Operating Officer)) cease to (A) directly or indirectly own and control at least 50.01% of our equity interests, whether voting or non-voting, and (B) possess the right to elect a majority of our Board and to direct our management, or (ii) either of Messrs.
 Marinucci or Borghese cease to be employed by us in the roles as Chief Executive Officer and Chief Operating Officer, respectively, other than an event caused by the death or disability of either.
-If an event of default occurs and the lender accelerates any indebtedness then outstanding, we may need to seek additional financing, which may not be available on acceptable terms, in a timely manner or at all.
-In such an event, we may not be able to make accelerated payments, and the lender could seek to enforce security interests in the collateral securing such indebtedness, which includes substantially all of our assets.
-In addition, the covenants under our existing debt financing.
+If an event of default occurs and the lender accelerates any indebtedness, which includes substantially all of our assets.
+In addition, the covenants under our existing debt instruments, the pledge of our assets as collateral and the negative pledge with respect to our intellectual property could limit our ability to obtain additional debt financing.
 Any of these events could have a material adverse effect on our results of operations or financial condition.